-- Post signs at the entrance(s) and other strategic locations around your facility - Initiate Passive Screening for gasstrointestinal illness symptoms by Posting "Attention Visitors" signage (Tool 9) and reminding visitors: - Not to visit if unwell - To limit visiting to one resident - To follow Infection Prevention and Control recommendations including the use of Personal Protective Equipment, as indicated - To practice hand hygiene at all times - Initiate Active Screening (having visitors report to the desk before visiting) if recommended by your CD EHO
+- Post signs at the entrance(s) and other strategic locations around your facility - Initiate Passive Screening for gasstrointestinal illness symptoms by Posting "Attention Visitors" signage (Tool 9) and reminding visitors: - Not to visit if unwell - To limit visiting to one resident - To follow Infection Prevention and Control recommendations including the use of Personal Protective Equipment, as indicated - To practice hand hygiene at all times - o Initiate Active Screening (having visitors report to the desk before visiting) if recommended by your CD EHO

-• Movement of people within and into the facility
+Movement of people within and into the facility

 - Suspend social activities of groups of residents in the facility.
-Where feasible, consider cohorting as below - Families and visitors should be alerted that the facility is experiencing an outbreak of gastrointestinal illness.
-Ask families and friends to consider whether visits to relatives are necessary at this time - Those who do visit should: - Visit only one person - Enter and leave directly - Wash or sanitize their hands before and after visiting - If giving direct care, use personal protective equipment as directed by contact or droplet/contact signage (Tools 13, 14)
+Where feasible, consider cohorting as below - o Families and visitors should be alerted that the facility is experiencing an outbreak of gastrointestinal illness.
+Ask families and friends to consider whether visits to relatives are necessary at this time - Those who do visit should: - Visit only one person - Enter and leave directly - Wash or sanitize their hands before and after visiting - If giving direct care, use personal protective equipment as directed by contact precautions plus and droplet precautions signage (Tools 11, 12)